-Every once in a while, you hear about a big truck wreck caused by a trucker who fell asleep at the wheel, and then the politicians start talking about restricting hours on the road and once again, truckers get the short end of the stick.
+Every once in a while, you hear about a big truck wreck caused by a trucker who fell asleep at the wheel, and then the politicians start talking about restricting hours on the road, and once again, truckers get the short end of the stick.
 More regulations make it harder to be a trucker and to earn your living at it.
 Ask any old trucker and they’ll agree – the newer restrictions that limit road time force truckers to spend hours looking for a place to stop that’s safe and won’t be interrupted and forced to move.

-The truck parking issue hits everyone.
+The parking issue hits everyone.

 I hear truckers say they can’t find a safe place to stop for their rest breaks and I totally get it.
 It seems that sometimes people want their goods but don’t care about how they get there.
 It’s an issue for everyone.
 Spending two hours searching for and then stopping at a place where trucks aren’t wanted or permitted wastes time and money.
 The risks for being robbed or worse make drivers give up the road, leading to the problem of not enough drivers to haul the loads.

 Basic economics: fewer drivers mean fewer trucks on the road, which will lead to higher prices to cover the higher shipping fees that the drivers will be able to require.
-It only makes sense for everyone that this issue get the attention it deserves.
+It only makes sense for everyone that this issue gets the attention it deserves.

-Last year, I found a app for smartphones called RoadBreakers.
+Last year, I found an app for smartphones called RoadBreakers.
 I got half a dozen tweets mentioning it last night.
 S0 we called up the company and talked to one of the founders, Greg White.

 Greg’s been interested in technology for a long time, but it was a friend’s brother, Richard Shore, a trucker with over a million miles during 10 years on the road who had an idea for an app.

 Truckers need to know where they can stop for a rest that’s safe.